 - Typically, the tax equates to 1/8th of 1% of the price of all taxable goods.

 - According to the Missouri Department of Conservation, at least $100 million has been generated by the conservation sales tax every year since 2012.
-In 2015, a proposal to repeal that tax was introduced in the Missouri House of Representatives but was later defeated.
+Though legislative attempts to repeal Missouri’s conservation sales tax are not uncommon, no attempts to put the tax back before the Missouri electorate have been passed by the legislature.

 - Although the potential benefits for conservation are large, these taxes can be difficult to implement, as an amendment to the state’s constitution and a ballot referendum are often required.